ZouWang-spider/PAGNN-Stacking/README.md

 # PAGNN-Stacking
-PAGNN-Stacking model for text classification
+A hybrid model for text classification using part-of-speech features （PAGNN-Stacking）